jmcvetta/golang-for-python-programmers/source/setup.rst

 Double-click on it to install, and close the settings.
 You will be prompted to restart Intellij.

-If you live vi-keys, you may also wish to install the ``IdeaVim`` plugin.
+If you like vi-keys, you may also wish to install the ``IdeaVim`` plugin.